Why Michelle Pfeiffer Stayed 'Ready' While Working With Angelina Jolie

-Why Michelle Pfeiffer Had to Stay 'Ready' While Working With Angelina Jolie on 'Maleficent: Mistress of Evil'
+Why Michelle Pfeiffer Had to Stay 'Ready' While Working With Angelina Jolie on 'Maleficent 2' (Exclusive)

 Michelle Pfeiffer is dishing on what it’s like to perform in front of the camera with Angelina Jolie.